 6.27 Time to fly home

-Stu delivered the car and trailer to the parking lot of the Red Lion Hotel, Portland after Joan negotiated a place for parking the rig.
-The trailer and car will stay for a month while Stu flies home, then we both fly back to Spokane for our American Cruise Line cruise with Bob and Sheila Bell – down the Snake and Columbia Rivers back to Portland.
-Leg 3 of our trip starts in Portland on July 27.
+I delivered the car and trailer to the parking lot of the Red Lion Hotel, Portland where Joan had negotiated a place for parking the rig.
+The trailer and car will stay for a month while I flies home for 2 weeks, then we both fly back to Spokane for our American Cruise Line cruise with Bob and Sheila Bell – down the Snake and Columbia Rivers back to Portland.
+Leg 3 of our trip starts in Spokane, Washington on July 16.